jeremyash13/Obsidian_Vault/App Blocker/Features.md

 - Monitor usage of certain processes and websites, allowing access until the allotted amount of time has been used.

 #### Browser Extension / Website Blocking:
-- Create a browser extension that blocks sites
+- Create a browser extension that blocks sites✔
-- renders a custom page when visiting a blocked site
+- renders a custom page when visiting a blocked site✔
-- have a few prepared lists of well known distracting and harmful sites to choose from
+- have a few prepared lists of well known distracting and harmful sites to choose from ✔
-- can create your own custom block list and/or extend a premade list
+- can create your own custom block list and/or extend a premade list✔
-- option to enable *Distraction Free* YouTube
+- option to enable *Distraction Free* YouTube ✔
 	- instead of blocking YT, block all suggested video feeds. so YT *search* can still be used as a learning resource, but the user cant get sucked down rabbit holes
 - Option to enable A.I. detection of Adult/Racy/Gory content present on a web page (Maybe/maybe not, due to API costs)